fjquen/sokogosu/README.md

 You are on the sokogosu game that I designed with the Gosu gem on ruby ​​for the moment we can only play one part for the moment but in the future I intend to expand it to at least make some levels, graphically it's only figures provided by gosu which over time I will change them for images for a particular theme, I have no story to tell, it's a simple sokoban, I hope that will amuse you for two seconds at least oh yes you can move with the arrow keys and the joystick.

 you will have to push red squares on the gray ones which will turn green, the blue ones are the walls and it's only one level that ends quickly.

+To pass the levels press A for English

+For Again game press R